navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Signpost.directory
 ------------------
-Signpost.directory [#]_ is a directory of more than 100 well-updated onion services that contains many links ordered with categories and tags.
-It also references some ransomware portals known to leak data, but for a more complete list, refer to the “Ransomware Group Sites” page (see previous section).
+Signpost.directory [#]_ is a directory of more than 100 well-updated `Onion Services <#id9>`_ that contains many links ordered with categories and tags.
+It also references some ransomware portals known to leak data, but for a more complete list, refer to the “Ransomware Group Sites” page (see `previous section <#ransomware-group-sites>`_).

 .. figure:: images/image37.png
    :width: 800